 Anglo American (LSE:AAL)

 Another key manganese miner in Australia is Anglo American.
 It holds the remaining 40-percent stake in GEMCO and thus has an interest in Groote Eylandt.
 It also has a 40-percent interest in Tasmanian Electro Metallurgical Company, which operates Australia’s only manganese ore processing plant.

 Anglo American’s other manganese projects are in South Africa and South America; its interest in them comes through a 40-percent stake in Samancor.
 The company has other metals operations in many parts of the world, including Africa, Brazil, Chile, North and South America, Australia, China, India and Japan.

 OM Holdings (ASX:OMH)

-OM Holdings is an independent, internationally diversified minerals group with its primary focus on expanding its fully integrated manganese business.
-Its international operations currently comprise a Singapore based metals marketing business supported by a manganese mine in Australia and a ferro alloy processing facility in China.
+OM Holdings is an independent, internationally diversified minerals group whose primary focus is on expanding its fully integrated manganese business.
+Its international operations are currently comprised of a Singapore-based metals marketing business supported by a manganese mine in Australia and a ferroalloy processing facility in China.